syncthing/docs/intro/getting-started.rst

 .. image:: gs1.png

 On the left is the list of "folders", or directories to synchronize.
-You can see the ``default`` folder was created for you, and it's currently marked "Unshared" since it's not yet shared with any other device.
+You can see the ``Default Folder`` was created for you, and it's currently marked "Unshared" since it's not yet shared with any other device.
 On the right is the list of devices.
 Currently there is only one device: the computer you are running this on.